 Maybe it's because unlike all the gyms I go to in the U.S, the trainers don't only hustle for clients.
 Their job is to train people, whether they are paying them or not.
 In over 30 years going to muscle-head gyms, I have never seen such imaginative use of equipment.

-And while working out may not be as common in Mexico as in the U.S., you do see people running along the beach.
+While working out may not be as common in Mexico as in the U.S., you do see people running along the beach.
 There are bicycle clubs and swim clubs in larger Mexican towns too.
-Again, don't forget to do the search for groups in Spanish.
 In expat areas like San Miguel de Allende or Lake Chapala, you have every type of physical activity facility you can think of.

 "How to Design a Work-out According to Your Body Type" - by Body-building.com